Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Fraud-Settings-Restrictions.md

 The Transaction Restriction settings can be enabled for duplicate transaction detection and restricting refund transactions.

 <!-- theme: danger -->
-> We are enhancing Commerce Hub to support Transaction Restrictions and the documents related to the features will be released soon.
+> We are enhancing Commerce Hub to support Transaction Restrictions.
+The documents related to the features will be released soon.

 ---